-Figure 6-6: Scatter Plot of Relative Differences for Room Pressure in ICFMP BE #3 [Experimental uncertainties are 40% (no forced vent) and 80% (forced vent).]
+Figure 6-6: Scatter plot of relative differences for room pressure in ICFMP BE#3.
+Experimental uncertainties are 40% (no forced vent) and 80% (forced vent).

-6.8 Target Temperature and Heat Flux
+6.8 Radiation, Total Heat Flux and Target Temperature

-Target temperature and heat flux data are available from ICFMP BE #3, #4, and #5.
-In BE #3, the targets are various types of cables in various configurations - horizontal, vertical, in trays, or free-hanging.
+Target temperature and heat flux data are available from ICFMP BE #3, #4 and #5.
+In BE #3, the targets are various types of cables in various configurations - horizontal, vertical, in trays or free-hanging.
 In BE #4, the targets are three rectangular slabs of different materials instrumented with heat flux gauges and thermocouples.
-In BE #5, the targets are again cables, in this case, bundled power and control cables in a vertical ladder.
+In BE #5, the targets are again cables, in this case bundled power and control cables in a vertical ladder.

-ICFMP BE #3: There are nearly 200 comparisons of heat flux and surface temperature on four different cables that are graphed in Section A.8.1.
+ICFMP BE #3: There are nearly 200 comparisons of heat flux and surface temperature on four different cables that are graphed in the Section A.8.1.
 Consequently, it is difficult to make sweeping generalizations about the accuracy of MAGIC.
-For each target, the graphical comparison of experimental measurements and MAGIC predictions are presented for target temperature, cable temperature, radiation, and total heat flux.
-At best, one can scan the figures and associated tables to get a sense of the overall performance.
-The experimental uncertainty is about 20% and 14% for heat flux and surface temperature, respectively.
+The section is classified by target.
+For each target, the graphical comparison of experimental measurements and MAGIC predictions are presented for Target temperature, Cable temperature, radiation and total heat flux.
+At best, one can scan the figures and the associated tables to get a sense of the overall performance.
+The experimental uncertainty is about 20 % and 14% for heat flux and surface temperature respectively.
 The following important aspects of this evaluation should be considered:

-- MAGIC provides the capability to model cable temperature as a "target" (where the material is simulated as a slab), or a cable itself (where the material is simulated as a cylinder with concentric layers of conductor, insulation, and jacket).
+- MAGIC provides the capability of modeling cable temperature as Targets, where the material is simulated as a slab, or a cable itself, where the material is simulated as a cylinder with concentrical layers of conductor, insulation and jacket.
 This evaluation includes both alternatives.
-When cables were modeled as targets (slab), the thickness of the target was selected as d/4, where d is the diameter of the cable (see the discussion on cable modeling and sensitivity analysis in Chapters 3 and 5). - The measured radiative heat flux is compared with MAGIC's "Incident Heat Flux" output, which is the sum of all radiated heat fluxes to a target.
-That is, the incident flux is the radiation flux received from the environment.
-This value is normally positive because it is not a balance.
-At the beginning of the simulation, conditions are ambient.
-Therefore, the incident heat flux is approximately $\varepsilon \sigma T{amb}^4 \approx 0.9(5.67E-11)(293)^4 \approx 0.4 kW/m^2$ .
-The total heat flux measurement is compared with MAGIC's "Total Heat Flux, Flux Meter" output, which simulates a typical water-cooled heat flux meter.
+When cables are modeled as targets (slab), the thickness of the target was selected as d/4 were d is the diameter of the cable (see discussion on cable modeling and sensitivity analysis in Chapters 3 & 5). - The measured radiative heat flux is compared with MAGIC output "Incident heat flux" which is the sum of all radiated heat fluxes to a target.
+The total heat flux measurements is compared with MAGIC output "Total heat flux, flux meter", which simulates a typical water-cooled heat flux meter.

-Figures 6-7 through 6-10 show the relative differences for target and cable temperature, as well as radiative and total heat fluxes for targets B-TS-14, D-TS-12, F-TS-20, and G-TS-33.
+Figures 6-7 to 6-10 show the relative differences for target and cable temperature as well as radiative and total heat fluxes for targets B-TS-14, D-TS-12, F-TS-20, and G-TS-33.
 The following observations are relevant:

-- It can be concluded that results from the majority of the comparisons were within experimental uncertainty or were over-predictions for surface temperature. - In general, there is more scatter in heat flux predictions than in surface temperature predictions. - In the case of temperature, there is almost no difference in modeling cables as targets or cables, provided that the thermo-physical properties are the same and the thickness of the target is one-quarter of the diameter of the cable. - Relative differences for heat flux suggest under- and over-predictions. - Specific conclusions can be drawn on a case-by-case basis.
-For example, temperatures for G-TS-33 are generally over-predicted.
+- It can be concluded that the majority of the comparisons resulted within experimental uncertainty or over predictions for surface temperature. - There is in general more scatter in heat flux predictions than in surface temperature predictions. - In the case of temperature, there is almost no difference in modeling cables as targets or cables provided that thermo-physical properties are the same and the thickness of the target is a quarter of the diameter of the cable. - Relative differences for heat flux suggest under and over predictions. - Specific conclusions can be made on a case-by-case basis.
+For example, temperatures for G-TS-33 are for the most part over-predicted.

-ICFMP BE #4: MAGIC over-predicts both the heat flux and surface temperature of three "slab" targets located about 1 m (3.3 ft) from the fire.
+ICFMP BE #4: MAGIC over-predicts both the heat flux and surface temperature of three "slab" targets located about 1 m from the fire.
 The trend is consistent, but it cannot be explained solely in terms of experimental uncertainty.
 The technical details supporting relative differences are included in Figure A-68 and Table A-21.

-ICFMP BE #5: MAGIC predicts both temperature and total heat flux to targets in BE #5, Test 4 (approximately) to within experimental uncertainty.
+ICFMP BE #5: MAGIC predicts both temperature and total heat flux to targets in BE#5 test 4 approximately to within experimental uncertainty.
 The technical details supporting relative differences are included in Figure A-69 and Table A-22.